storacha/specs/w3-aggregation.md

 ]
 ```

-A `src` with URLs to fetch the aggregate offer is provided.
+A `src` with URLs to fetch the offer is provided.
 In addition, the total `size` of every CAR within it is provided, both for convenience and consistency with the dag-cbor blocks.

 A receipt will be generated to acknowledge the received request.
-This receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when submitted aggregate is processed and either succeeds (implying that aggregate was accepted and deals will be arranged) or fail (with `error` describing a problem with an aggregate)
+This receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when submitted offer is processed and either succeeds (implying that offer was accepted and deals will be arranged) or fail (with `error` describing a problem with an offer)

 ```json
 {